Starting October 1st, Online Tickets for All Art Facilities on Naoshima, Teshima, and Inujima. Please check here for more details.

 Kinza

-Kinza's building was once a small house built more than 200 years ago.
+"Kinza"'s building was once a small house built more than 200 years ago.
 Major structural elements, such as the roof and pillars, utilize the original traditional techniques, but the structure itself, including the exterior walls, has been turned into a work of art.
 Rei Naito created a new space by subtly adding to the preexisting connections with time and nature.
 This work can only be seen by appointment, and only one person may enter at a time to view it.

 Kinza